Marijne expects Indian women's hockey team to reach quarterfinals at Tokyo Olympics | Sports-Games

 - India

-Indian women's hockey team chief coach Sjoerd Marijne expects his wards to reach the quarterfinals of the upcoming Tokyo Olympics and says anything less than that would be a big let down.
+Wondering about the unrealistic expectations from the Indian women's hockey team, chief coach Sjoerd Marijne on Thursday said the realistic target for them is to reach the quarterfinals at the Tokyo Olympics and anything less than that would be a big let down.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)